middleman/middlemanapp.com/source/advanced/localization.html.markdown

 # Localization (i18n)

-The extension provides an api for enabling localization in your `config.rb`:
+The `:i18n` extension provides an way to localize your site.
+Activate it in your `config.rb`:

 ``` ruby
 activate :i18n